 Midpen has employed both sheep and goats on a small-scale experimental basis for weed control purposes with limited success (prescribed herbivory).
-Prescribed herbivory under the VMP, with sheep, goats, or cattle, or potentially even horses can be used as pre-treatment prior to using other techniques described further above.
-Prescribed herbivory for pre-treatment may require the installation of temporary fencing and temporary or permanent water facilities and other infrastructure (tanks, corrals, fences etc.) as well as the deployment of guard animals and/or a shepherd.
+Prescribed herbivory under the VMP, with sheep, goats, or cattle, can be used as pre-treatment, typically in shrubland and forest understory, prior to using other techniques described further above.
+Prescribed herbivory for pre-treatment may require the installation of temporary fencing where natural barriers are not present and temporary or permanent water facilities and other infrastructure (tanks, corrals, fences etc.) as well as the deployment of guard animals and/or a shepherd.